 AML Services Manager

-At the end of October we launched Secure Share - a way to share your clients' completed KYC and AML reports with authorised third-parties securely through Thirdfort.
-But does using Secure Share qualify as reliance?
+Secure share is a way to share your clients' completed ID and AML reports with industry partners securely through Thirdfort.
+But does using Secure share qualify as reliance?
 And if not, what exactly is the difference here?
-Let’s explore both of those questions, and get to know Secure Share better in the process.
+Let’s explore both of those questions, and get to know Secure share better in the process.

-With Secure Share you can now share your clients’ completed Thirdfort reports with trusted third parties and colleagues, all while keeping their sensitive personal information in the Thirdfort portal.
+With Secure share you can now share your clients’ completed Thirdfort reports with industry partners and colleagues, all while keeping their sensitive personal information in the Thirdfort portal.
 This can help you to refer clients to your partners in the industry.

 One of the most frustrating parts of buying or selling a property is having to repeat the same due diligence checks over and over.
 Both for clients, and the regulated professionals who represent them.
 Often there are a number of parties involved in one transaction, such as an estate agent, lawyer, mortgage broker and accountant.